ray-project/ray/doc/source/ray-air/computer-vision.rst

 :class:`Checkpoints <ray.air.checkpoint.Checkpoint>` are required for batch inference and model serving.
 They contain model state and optionally a preprocessor.

-If you're going from training to prediction, you don't need to create a new checkpoint.
+If you're going from training to prediction, don't create a new checkpoint.
 :meth:`Trainer.fit() <ray.train.trainer.BaseTrainer.fit>` returns a
+:class:`~ray.air.result.Result` object.
+Use
-:class:`~ray.air.result.Result` object, and you can use :attr:`Result.checkpoint <ray.air.result.Result.checkpoint>` instead.
+:attr:`Result.checkpoint <ray.air.result.Result.checkpoint>` instead.

 .. tabbed:: Torch